-- choose an underlying data-structure - determine additional information to be stored in the underlying structure - 3. verify/show how the additional information can be maintained for the basic modifying operations on the underlying structure. - 4. develop the new operations - Of course, the above steps heavily depend on each other.
-For example it makes no sense to choose additional information to be stored (Step 2), and later realize that either the information cannot be maintained efficiently (Step 3) or is not sufficient to support the new operations (Step 4). - However, the above outline is a good way to describe/document a new data-structure.
+- choose an underlying data-structure - determine additional information to be stored in the underlying structure - 3. verify/show how the additional information can be maintained for the basic modifying operations on the underlying structure. - 4. develop the new operations

+- 1. choose an underlying data-structure - determine additional information to be stored in the underlying structure - verify/show how the additional information can be maintained for the basic modifying operations on the underlying structure. - 4. develop the new operations

-Goal: Design a data-structure that supports insert, delete, search, and find-by-rank in time $O(\log n)$ .
+Goal: Design a data-structure that supports insert, delete, search, and find-by-rank in time $O(\log n)$.